raphlinus/raphlinus.github.io/_posts/2021-01-13-oklab-critique.md

 In the meantime, I can highly recommend Oklab for tasks such as making better gradients.

-This blog post benefitted greatly from conversations with Björn Ottson and Jacob Rus [I hope to expand this list as I get more review feedback], though of course my mistakes are my own.
+This blog post benefitted greatly from conversations with Björn Ottson and Jacob Rus, though of course my mistakes are my own.

 [colour-science]: https://www.colour-science.org/
 [ICtCp]: https://en.wikipedia.org/wiki/ICtCp